Clinical Excellence

 BWH Consults

-The MAS service is the BWH consult service named for Martin A. Samuels, the Chair of the BWH Neurology Department.
-The NM2 is responsible for all inpatient neurology consults, and helps direct the consult team (which typically includes medical students and residents rotating from psychiatry and medicine).
-There are three NM2 residents on this rotation at any given time, with one resident on from 7:30am-7:00pm, one resident overnight 7pm-7am, and one resident off.
-At night, the overnight NM2 resident is the senior in house for the BWH and oversees new consults and the residents on the ward services.
+The MAS service is the BWH consult service named for Martin A. Samuels, the former Chair of the BWH Neurology Department.
+This service consists of three NM2 residents, rotating internal medicine and psychiatry residents, medical students, an NM3 senior resident and an attending.
+The NM3 coordinates all consults and assigns inpatient consults to the NM2s and rotating residents.
+A dedicated NM2 sees all consults in the BWH Emergency Department.
+There are three NM2 residents on this rotation at any given time, with one resident on from 7am-7pm, one resident overnight 7pm-7am, and one resident in the ED from 11am-7pm.
+At night, the overnight NM2 resident is the in-house senior resident for BWH and oversees new consults and the junior residents on the ward services.

 MGH Consult Senior

-With the attending neurologist, the NM2 resident is responsible for evaluating all non-stroke or ICU consultations from inpatient services at the MGH.
-Often, the consult team includes medical students and rotating medicine residents, who are all under the supervision of the NM2 resident.
+With the attending neurologist, the NM2 consult senior resident is responsible for evaluating all non-stroke/ICU consultations from inpatient services at MGH.
+Often, the consult team includes medical students and rotating internal medicine residents, who are all under the supervision of the NM2 resident.
+On Saturdays, the MGH consult senior covers inpatient consults and the MGH ED.

 MGH Stroke Consult

-The NM2 stroke consult senior takes all stroke and ICU consults from MGH.
+The NM2 stroke consult senior takes all stroke/ICU consults at MGH.
 This senior resident is responsible for supervising the stroke consult team, which may also include rotating medical students and medicine residents.
-Call is every Friday night as the supervising in-house senior resident at MGH.
+On Friday nights, the MGH stroke senior covers the MGH ICU with the neurocritical care fellow or serves as the in-house MGH overnight senior resident.

 Neuro-Oncology